rebeccanicols314159/auto-weather-data-test/README.md

-# 📦 Auto weather data test
+# ☁️ Auto weather data test

-Repo used to test functionality to collect weather data from API.
+>*Repo used to test functionality to collect weather data from API.*

-> *Your documentation is a direct reflection of your software, so hold it to the same standards.*

 ## 🌟 Functionality